resbazaz/organization/GOVERNANCE.md

 ### Formation of ad-hoc committees

 The formation process may involve open calls for volunteers and nominations by the executive committee.
 Interested members of ResBaz with willingness to contribute will be accepted on ad-hoc committees.
+Contact ResBaz committees by email with the following structure: committeeName.**ResBazAZ[at]gmail.com**.
+The executive committee can be reached at **ResBazAZ[at]gmail.com**

 ### Operations